Wisconsin

 Peshtigo's water meets federal PFAS standards based on EPA UCMR 5 testing.
 To stay informed:

-- Read your utility's annual Consumer Confidence Report (CCR) — request a copy if you don't receive one.
+- Read your utility's annual Consumer Confidence Report (CCR), and request a copy if you don't receive one.

 - Sign up for water quality alerts from your utility.